-It is possible to write records out of order (e.g., 9, 5, and 11 in that order), without writing the records in between.
+In a direct access file, it is possible to write records out of order (e.g., 9, 5, and 11 in that order), without writing the records in between.
 It is not possible to delete a record once written; however, a record can be overwritten with a new value.

-Reading a record from a direct access file that has not been written will result in an error.
+Reading a record that has not been written from a direct access file will result in an error.
 Direct access files must reside on disk.
 The operating system attempts to extend direct access files if a record is written beyond the old terminating file boundary; the success of this operation depends on the existence of room on the physical device.